 When you’re evaluating a rental property, here’s what you need to know about calculating its ROI so you can have a better idea about the true potential of your future investment.

-What is ROI on rental property?
+What is ROI for Rental Properties?

 ROI is short for return on investment—how much money or profit you’ll make on your investment.
 It’s typically expressed as a percentage over the cost of your investment (in this case, your rental property) and can reveal to you how effective or efficient your investment dollars are being put to good use.

-How to calculate ROI on a rental property
+How to Calculate ROI on a Rental Property

 Calculating ROI on a rental property can be broken down into these four steps:

 - Calculate your annual rental income

 - Get the ROI by dividing your net income by your total upfront investment

 Gather the Right Numbers